 - the nature of the recommended tests or treatments

-- the various options
+- the various treatment or care options

-- likely outcomes of each options
+- likely outcomes of each option

 Judging the Capacity to Make Decisions